Menu

 11. They Withhold New Projects From You

 Bosses must ensure that every task is complete and often use a delegation to monitor contributions.
 However, a boss who feels threatened blocks new projects from workers who execute all jobs efficiently.
-They usually do such to guarantee that capable employees fail to receive recognition.

 12. They Avoid Interaction with You